-A complete copy of the University of Oregon student grievance procedures can be found at: https://policies.uoregon.edu/grievance-procedures.
+A complete copy of the University of Oregon student grievance procedures can be found here: Student Grievance Policy | University of Oregon Policy Library (uoregon.edu).

 FHS Curriculum and Program Participation

 FHS Grading Policies

 FHS instructors work to ensure students gain the knowledge and skills to prepare them for a future career in the human services.
 Grades in required courses serve as one metric to allow graduate programs and employers to evaluate FHS graduates.